e-duMaurier/dm_nvim/README.md

 ## TODO

-- Ensure all mappings, across all plugins, are in `mappings.lua`.
+- Ensure all mappings, across all plugins, are in `mappings.lua`, where possible.
 - Remove unwanted servers/languages from any LSP/Linter plugins.
-- Reconfigure greeter menu in `alpha.lua` so everything works as intended.
-- Double check `colorizer.lua` is working, and Hex/RGB values are coloured correctly.
+- Ensure mappings local to plug-ins can be seen through which-key

 ## License